It’s easy to take trees for granted.

 Leave The Pruning To Greenscape

 At Greenscape, Inc., we’re pruning experts.
-We know when, why and where to make those pro pruning cuts that will keep your trees happy and healthy.
+We know when, why, and where to make professional pruning cuts that will keep your trees happy and healthy.

 Call us at 919-552-7742 or fill out our online form to request a free consultation and learn how we can transform your landscape.